 This car depreciation calculator is a handy tool that will help you estimate the value of your car once it's been used.
 You probably know that the value of a car drops dramatically just after you buy it, and it depreciates with each year.
-You can use this calculator to either find out how much your car is worth, or check whether the price for a used car you were offered is fair.
+You can use this calculator to either find out how much your car is worth or check whether the price for a used car you were offered is fair.
 It also helps you to estimate the most significant component of true cost of owning a car – the true yearly cost of car acquisition.

-Depreciation is the decrease in value.
+In the simplest terms, depreciation is the decrease in value.
 Imagine that you bought a car for $20,000.
-After a few years, the car is not what is used to be in the beginning.
+After a few years, the car is not what it used to be in the beginning.
 You will probably agree that selling it for $20,000 again would not be especially fair - you have some sort of a gut feeling that it is worth much less now.

 You might be surprised, but the value of your car decreases to 91% of the initial market value the minute you purchase it.
 Why?
 Well, it's all in the perception of a next prospective buyer.
 At the moment you buy it, the car's state moves from "new car" to "used car", and even though it's been used for just for one minute, its value drops significantly.